 Michele Madera is a Partner in the Firm’s Philadelphia office.
-Michele’s practice is focused on providing strategic immigration guidance to a broad spectrum of corporate and institutional clients.
-She helps these clients attract and retain top international talent.
+She focuses her practice on providing strategic immigration guidance to a broad spectrum of corporate and institutional clients.
+She counsels them in attracting and retaining top international talent.
 She also advises individual clients facing complex immigration challenges.

-Michele regularly counsels corporate clients through the procedure of hiring a foreign worker, obtaining work authorization in the U.S. and throughout the permanent residence process.
-She also strategizes with international entrepreneurs to obtain a status that gives them the flexibility needed to develop and expand their business in the United States.
+Michele regularly guides corporate clients through the steps of hiring a foreign worker and obtaining work authorization in the U.S., as well as throughout the permanent residence process.
+She also strategizes with international entrepreneurs in obtaining the status necessary to give them flexibility in developing and expanding their business in the United States.

 Michele is a graduate of Colgate University (B.A., 2006) and New York Law School (J.D., 2011).
-During law school, Michele was a member of the Justice Action Center, and served as a Legal Intern for the Executive Office of Immigration Review, as well as at various non-profit agencies to assist with immigration matters.
+During law school, Michele was a member of the Justice Action Center, and served as a legal intern for the Executive Office of Immigration Review, as well as at various non-profit agencies to assist with immigration matters.
 She is currently admitted to practice law in New York.
-Michele is a member of the American Immigration Lawyers Association and served on the Unauthorized Practice of Law Committee from 2012 to 2013.
+Michele is a member of the American Immigration Lawyers Association and served on its Unauthorized Practice of Law Committee from 2012 to 2013.